-Salkantay Trek & Inca Trail
+Salkantay and Inca Trail 7 days

-Hike with our experts to be teeming with fascinating legends and history on an exciting trek adventure.This famous trekking route of the world takes adventurers along an epic and sometimes challenging journey to the city in the clouds because on the trail we reach until 5,000 m.a.s.l / 16,350 feet, which is the highest pass located right next to the second highest peak in Cusco, and hikers will be struck by the majestic beauty and human ingenuity of the Inca temples that remained hidden until just over 100 years ago as the trails goes just close by still covered incan ruins.
-Only this particular trek offers you to go winding and exploring the spectacular sceneries of the Peruvian Andes, the past centuries-old incan sites located on the trail itself to the mythical and awe-inspiring Machu Picchu–Salkantay trek & Inca Trail.
+Hike with our experts to be teeming with fascinating legends and history on an exciting trek adventure.This famous trekking route of the world, takes adventurers along an epic and sometimes challenging journey to the city in the clouds because on the trail we reach until 5,000 m.a.s.l / 16,350 feet, which is the highest pass located right next to the second highest peak in Cusco, and hikers will be struck by the majestic beauty and human ingenuity of the Inca temples that remained hidden until just over 100 years ago as the trails goes just close by still covered incan ruins.
+Only this particular trek offers you to go winding and exploring the spectacular sceneries of the Peruvian Andes, the past centuries-old incan sites located on the trail itself to the mythical and awe-inspiring Machu Picchu–Salkantay Inca Trail 7 days.

 - Trek in a high Andean realm.
 Stay in a mountain 4 season roomy tents (Black Diamond tents).